Deep neural networks algorithms for stochastic control problems on finite horizon: convergence analysis: Introduction

 In this paper, we combine different ideas from the mathematics (numerical probability) and the computer science (reinforcement learning) communities to propose and compare several algorithms based on dynamic programming (DP), and deep neural networks (DNN) for the approximation/learning of (i) the optimal policy, and then of (ii) the value function.
 Notice that this differs from the classical approach in DP recalled above, where we first approximate the $Q$-optimal state/control value function, and then approximate the optimal control.
-Our learning of the optimal policy is achieved in the spirit of \cite{hanE16} by DNN, but sequentially in time though DP instead of a global learning over the whole period $0,\ldots,N-1$.
-Once we get an approximation of the optimal policy, and recalling the martingale property \reff{Sn}, we approximate the value function by Monte-Carlo (MC) regression based on simulations of the forward process with the approximated optimal control.
+Our learning of the optimal policy is achieved in the spirit of \cite{hanE16} by DNN, but sequentially in time through DP instead of a global learning over the whole period $0,\ldots,N-1$.
+Once we get an approximation of the optimal policy, we approximate the value function by Monte Carlo (MC) regression based on simulations of the forward process with the approximated optimal control.
 In particular, we avoid the issue of {\it a priori} endogenous simulation of the controlled process in the classical $Q$-approach.
-The MC regressions for the approximation of the optimal policy and/or value function, are performed according to different features leading to algorithmic variants: Performance iteration (PI) or hybrid iteration (HI), and regress now or regress later/quantization in the spirit of \cite{LS01} or \cite{glayu02}.
+The MC regressions for the approximation of the optimal policy and/or value function, rely on performance iteration (PI) or hybrid iteration (HI).
 Numerical results on several applications are devoted to a companion paper \cite{bacetal18}.
-The theoretical contribution of the current paper is to provide a detailed convergence analysis of our three proposed algorithms: Theorem \ref{theo::algoIII} for the {\it NNContPI } Algo based on control learning by performance iteration with DNN, Theorem \ref{theoKohler} for the {\it Hybrid-Now} Algo based on control learning by DNN and then value function learning by regress-now method, and Theorem \ref{theo::Qnn} for the {\it Hybrid-LaterQ} Algo based on on control learning by DNN and then value function learning by regress later method combined with quantization.
-We rely mainly on arguments from statistical learning and non parametric regression as developed notably in the book \cite{gyokoh02}, for giving estimates of approximated control and value function in terms of the universal approximation error of the neural networks.
+The theoretical contribution of the current paper is to provide a detailed convergence analysis of our two proposed algorithms: Theorem \ref{theo::algoIII} for the {\it NNContPI } algorithm based on control learning by performance iteration with DNN, and Theorem \ref{theoKohler} for the {\it Hybrid-Now} algorithm based on control learning by DNN and then value function learning by the regress-now method.
+We rely mainly on arguments from statistical learning and non parametric regression as developed notably in the book \cite{gyokoh02} to give estimates of approximated control and value function in terms of the universal approximation error of the neural networks, and of the statistical error in the estimation of network functions.
+In particular, the estimation of the optimal control using the control that minimizes the empirical loss is studied based on the uniform law of large numbers (see \cite{gyokoh02}); and the estimation of the value function in Hybrid-Now relies on Lemma \ref{lem:H1}, proved in \cite{kohkrztod10}, which bounds the difference between the conditional expectation and the best approximation of the empirical conditional expectation by neural networks.
+In practical implementation, the computation of the approximate optimal policy in the minimization of the empirical loss function is performed by a stochastic gradient descent algorithm, which leads to the so-called {\it optimization error}, see e.g. \cite{berfor13}, \cite{jenetal18}.
+We do not address in the current paper this type of error in machine learning algorithms, and we refer to the recent paper \cite{becjenkuc20} for a full error analysis of deep neural networks training.